-This roast vegetable sauce with lentils is one of my favourite lentil recipe: not only is it simple to prepare, but it is so versatile.
+This roast vegetable sauce with lentils is one of my favourite red lentil recipes: it’s tasty, simple to prepare, & so versatile.

 Although this roasted vegetable sauce is a red sauce, it doesn’t contain any tomatoes.
 Instead it gets its colour from red capsicum/bell peppers.
 Roasting them in the oven helps bring the natural sugars out of the vegetables which gives them an amazing intensity of flavour.
-The sweetness also makes them more appealing in our household and it is this, rather than the flavour of lentils, which shines through.
+It is this sweetness, rather than the flavour of lentils, which shines through.

 I love using red lentils, especially in dishes such as this.
 They are very quick to cook, highly nutritious, and budget-friendly.